JaredAdamsWSU/Hashing-Dictionary-Cplusplus/README.md

 # Hashing-Dictionary-Cplusplus
-A dictionary program that uses a hashtable to store values, yielding fast search times.
+A dictionary program that uses a hashtable to store values.

+My implementation is located in dictionary.h